colyk/maze-generator/README.md

 # Maze-generator
-Simple gui and text maze generator
+Simple gui and text maze generator.

 ### Sample of work...